Frequently Asked Questions

 Monday – Friday 8:30am – 3:15pm

 Yes.
-Bank Street offers rich, nurturing and varied After-School and Extended Day Programs, which are used by approximately 75% of our families at some point througout the school year.
-Drop-In Service is available daily as well.
+Bank Street offers rich, nurturing and varied after school and extended day programs, which are used by approximately 75% of our families at some point througout the school year.
+Drop-in service is available daily as well.
 The cost of the program depends on the specific activity as well as the number of times per week the child is enrolled.
-The program is divided into two cycles: September through February and February through June, as well as, vacation camp during school vacations depending upon volume of need.
+The program is divided into two cycles: September through February and February through June, as well as vacation camp during school vacations.

 - Monday – Thursday: 3:10-4:30pm